Mousehold Heath: 1500–1810

 Norwich, from the Civitates Orbis Terrarum (1572-1617).
 The western edge of Mousehold Heath is depicted at the top of the map.

+From the 16th to the 18th century, Mousehold Heath was Norwich's largest tract of open land outside its city walls.
 In the Tudor period the heath, then almost treeless, was continuously open countryside that extended from Norwich to the edge of the Broads.
 The local population was free to collect wood from the heath, and to allow their stock to graze there.
 Small villages bordered the heath: the parish of Salhouse, which was agrarian in nature, was typical of them.
 It consisted of a small settlement situated within a landscape of well-drained heath on slightly higher land, a mixture of woodland, marsh, arable land, and meadows on lower ground.
 Nearby ancient placenames such as Mouseholdheath Farm, Mousehold Cottage and Mousehold Farm, are an indicator of the proximity of the heath to Salhouse at that time.

 Kett's Rebellion began on 12 July 1549, during a period that became known as the 'commotion time'.
 Led by Robert Kett (a local landowner and tanner) and his brother, it grew from a protest about enclosures into a full-scale insurgency.
 It culminated in the capture of the city of Norwich (then the largest English city outside London) and the surrounding countryside, with the rebels holding control of the city for over a month, basing themselves at a camp on Mousehold Heath and establishing other camps around Norfolk.
 After unsuccessfully petitioning the authorities for fairer treatment, they were able to defeat an attempt to oust them by the Marquis of Northampton, but a much larger government army, led by John Dudley, Earl of Warwick, succeeded in regaining control of Norwich and forcing them to abandon their camp.
 Six weeks after the start of the uprising, the rebellion was crushed by Warwick's forces in a decisive engagement, with perhaps three thousand insurgents being killed.
 There is some uncertainty about the exact site of the battle, said to have occurred at 'Dussindale'.

+On a Holy Monday in October 1767, around 10,000 people reportedly attended a boxing contest on Mousehold Heath between waterman Robert George and worsted weaver and "noted bruiser" John Todd.